kelo-robotics/robile_ros_navigation/README.md

 Here are the steps needed to add a new sensor to the robot model:
 1. copy the sensor xacro file to desired ros package.
 The LMS1xx xacro file used on the default robot can be found in robile_description/urdf/sensors.
 2. add the sensor to the custom ROBILE xacro file created at step-1.
-The xacro file of the default 3x3 robile with a SICK scanner can be used as an example.
+The xacro file of the [3x3 ROBILE with a SICK scanner](https://github.com/kelo-robotics/robile_description.git/robots/4_wheel_lidar_config.urdf.xacro) can be used as an example.
-It can be found in robile_description/robots/4_wheel_lidar_config.urdf.xacro.
-3. replace the xacro file used by "robot_description" in robot.launch and simulation.launch inside robile_ros_navigation/launch/ with the custom ROBILE xacro file.
+3. replace the xacro file used by "robot_description" in [robot.launch](launch/robot.launch) and [simulation.launch](launch/simulation.launch) with the custom ROBILE xacro file.
-4. edit the costmap_common_params.yaml inside robile_ros_navigation/config folder to use the correct sensor configuration.
+4. edit the [costmap_common_params.yaml](config/costmap_common_params.yaml) so it uses the correct sensor configuration.

 For the real robot, make sure to install the sensor driver and include the driver launch file to robile_ros_navigation/launch/robot.launch.